fricai/canny-edge/README.md

 ## Canny Edge Detector

-An implementation of the canny edge detector.
+An implementation of the canny edge detector (ELL205 Project)